misauraleitao/thepawbrew/README.md

 - CSS- used to style it.
 - Bootstrap v5.0- this was used to create a time efficent and fast layout.
 Grids, components and other documents to improve the overall design of the webpage with less work.
-- JavaScript- used on Review Carousel to animate it.
+- JavaScript- used on Review Carousel.

 # Testing
+I ran this website through theese devices and browsers and found no issues.

-Devices Used:
+### Devices Used:
 - Iphone X ios
 - Poco mobile android
 - HP Laptop windows
 - Dell Laptop
+- Am I Responsive website

-Browsers Used:
+### Browsers Used:
 - Chrome
 - Microsoft Edge
 - Mozilla Firefox
 - Safari

 # Issues/Bugs
+No issues/bugs found.

 # Validation
-All files passed validation testing at W3 validator.
+All files passed validation testing at W3 validator with no errors a few warnings. homepage index.html - henu.html - meetourpups.html -
+contact.html -
+location.html -
+stylesheet.css -

 # Deployment